New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 3. Alternatives & Adjustments for Retirement Portfolios: Discussion of using bond funds, ETFs, and UITs as adaptive strategies for Allstate employees and retirees amid rising rate environment ''

 An increasing federal funds rate pushes up all sorts of interest rates, including the cost of financing via bond issues.
 Bonds are a staple for investors seeking income or protection from stock market volatility in any rate environment.
-You might wonder how rising interest rates will affect your fixed-income investments and what you can do to hedge the effect on your portfolio.
+You might wonder how evolving interest rates will affect your fixed-income investments and what you can do to hedge the effect on your portfolio.

 Rate sensitivity

-With rising interest rates come falling bond prices, according to a report by Forbes in January 2022.
+With evolving interest rates come falling bond prices, according to a report by Forbes in January 2026.
 This is because the fixed-income payments that the bond provides become less attractive than other investments that may pay higher returns.
 A rising rate environment may make investors wary of committing funds for an extended period of time, so bonds with longer maturity dates are typically more sensitive to rate changes than bonds with shorter maturities.
 Hence, holding short- and medium-term bonds can help you hedge interest-rate sensitivity in your portfolio.
 Yet even Allstate employees and retirees should remember that these bonds are less sensitive to rate changes than longer-term bonds but typically yield a lower yield.

 More specifically, interest-rate sensitivity is measured by duration.
 The duration of a bond is based on the maturity date, the present value of principal and interest due in the future, and other variables.
 The duration is multiplied by the expected percentage change in interest rates to estimate the effect of a rate change on bond investments.
 For example, if interest rates rise 1%, a bond or bond fund with a three-year duration would lose about 3% and one with a seven-year duration would lose about 7%.
 The duration of your bond investments is available from your investment professional or brokerage firm.